Cavalier King Charles Spaniels are super fun, bright and sweet family members.

 Regular health checks are essential for this breed so they can be treated quickly for any conditions.

 I may be small, but I love my walks.
-Two, 30-minute walks a day that involve me being able to run free and seek and find my toys would be perfect.
+Two, 30-minute walks a day that involves me being able to run free and seek and find my toys would be perfect.

 I’m pretty smart and like to learn new things.
 I’m not too demanding on your time but please don’t let me get bored!
 Using puzzle feeders at mealtimes would be great fun.